-The red lamp marked "EM.HT." comes on and stays on whenever the system switch is placed in the Em.
+The red lamp marked "Em.Ht." comes on and stays on whenever the system switch is placed in the Em.
 Ht. position.
+The green lamp marked "check" will come on if there is any problem that prevents the compressor from running when it is supposed to be.